 The discs for this game are kept in a flat square box with a square hole for each disc.
 Use the information to find out how many discs of each colour there are in the box.

-that the total of the numbers you pass through is as high as
+Can you draw a continuous line through 16 numbers on this grid so that the total of the numbers you pass through is as high as possible?

 Use your addition and subtraction skills, combined with some strategic thinking, to beat your partner at this game.